 Again, why keep this rule?

-Some cite the lack of channels as a reason for needing distance separation between GMRS and CB.
+Some cite the lack of channels as a reason for needing distance separation between GMRS radio and CB radio.

 However, many radios imported from other countries support channel spacing as small as 12.5 kHz, that's only 12 channels on a 25 kHz system!